-I enjoy wearing the Overland for short rides but in Morocco when it came to sending one back before riding home in December, I knew I’d be keeping the Darien.
+I enjoy wearing the Overland for short rides but in Morocco, when it came to sending one back before riding home in December, I knew I’d be keeping the Darien.
 Having pockets full of stuff may not give you a profile like a David Beckham underwear advert, but it sure is handy.

-Having said that, one good thing about the mesh lining is that it’ll be easy to buy a square foot of the stuff and sew on a usefully large ‘dump pocket’ on the inside (see below), because only inside can you be sure that stuff won’t get wet.
+Having said that, one good thing about the mesh lining is that it’ll be easy to buy a square foot of the stuff and sew on a usefully large ‘drop pocket’ on the inside (see below), because only inside can you be sure that stuff won’t get wet.
 And yes I’ve looked closely at the Latitude and Badlands which IMO, both come up short on large-capacity pocketure.

-The Overland’s vents have a superior arrangement to the DL and even other Klims: simple zip downs along the side but below the armpit; and matching vertical exhaust vents at the back which won’t get blocked by a daypack as the DL’s transverse back vent does.
+The Overland’s vents have a superior arrangement to the DL and even other Klims: simple zip downs along the side but below the armpit; and matching vertical exhaust vents at the back which cunningly won’t get blocked by a daypack as the DL’s transverse back vent does.
 On any jacket, how all this venting deals with torrential rain remains to be seen, but on a rainy ride back from Amsterdam in 2016 I got home dry.

 Even with the back of neck cinch cord loosened right off, I found the collar a tight fit against the front of the throat when done right up.
 Down at the hem you’ve another cinch cord, but that won’t snug up well against the chill as well as a waist belt.
-That’s not the Overland’s style but anyway, you can wrap your own belt against the cold or use a daypack’s hip belt.
+That’s not the Overland’s style and anyway, you can use your own belt against the cold or use a daypack’s hip belt.
 I liked the single arm cinch below the elbow; with a snug fit there’s no need for two as on the DL – less is always better.
 Cuffs are velcro only, no room to tuck in gloves in, if that’s your thing.

 The Overland in a slick-looking and well-featured jacket that I enjoyed putting on more than the Darien Light, and would be my choice for nipping out on the bike or doing short, fly-in trips.
 It’s less overkill than the Badlands style as many here think.
 Overland may be a misleading name but it’s still Klim quality at a great price.

 Update: A year in I’m liking the lightness and simplicity of my Overland.
 Just enough jacket to do the job with good vertical vents when it warms up.
-And with 50p of mesh, I’ve added some big drop pockets to the insides (left) to make my Overland even more useful for overland travel where you end up with piles of documents you want to keep handy.
+And with 50p of mesh, I’ve added some drop pockets to the insides (left) to make my Overland even more useful for overland travel where you end up with piles of documents you want to keep handy.